bSI-InfraRoom/MVD-Infra-Test-Instructions/README.md

     - For a brief summary of `git` process, see [here](https://github.com/tumcms/Open-Infra-Platform/blob/development/Documentation/markdown/GitProcess.md).
 There are also a lot of online tutorials available.

 ## Structure
-The Repository is divided into a set of Information Exchanges numbered Ex . each exchange has a number of test cases within it to forfil and test the needed functionality of each exchange definition.
+The Repository is divided into a set of Information Exchanges numbered Ex . each exchange has a number of test cases within it to fulfil and test the needed functionality of each exchange definition.
 Current identified Exchanges are as follows.

 Alignment Based Reference View
 - E1 - Alignment Reference Exchange
-  - E1a - Alignment Reference Cant Exchange
+  - E1a - Alignment Reference Super Elevation Exchange (Infra)
-  - E1b - Alignment Reference Super Elevation Exchange
+  - E1b - Alignment Reference Cant Exchange (Rail)
 - E2 -Aggregate Structures Exchange
+   - E2a - Infra
-   - E2a - Railway Track Exchange
+   - E2b - Railway Track Exchange
+     - E2b1 - Aggregate structures + Track.
+Pavement and Course (ballast) + Cant
 - E3 - Earthworks Exchange
 - E4 - Bridge Structural Exchange
 - E5 - Signalling Exchange